 Relearn Bayanihan: The Essence of Filipino Community Spirit

-With the modern advancement we are enjoying, looks like some of us have forgotten about the traditions that define us Filipinos.
-One concrete example would be bayanihan. yes, maybe everyone recognizes the term, but does everyone know where this came from and what it really is?
-It’s time to relearn bayanihan and reapply what this Filipino tradition has taught us.
+With the modern advancement we are enjoying, it looks like some of us have forgotten about the traditions that define us Filipinos.
+One concrete example would be Bayanihan. yes, maybe everyone recognizes the term, but does everyone know where this came from and what it really is?
+It’s time to relearn Bayanihan and reapply what this Filipino tradition has taught us.

 Scroll down for videos

 Relearn Bayanihan: What Does This Tradition Teach Us?

 The days of the Bayanihan are gone now.
 With the change of environment as well as the change of house materials from slit-houses to concrete infrastructures, the rural areas adopted more and more to the urban jungles, adding a change in people’s attitude and disposition.
 Because of this and all other factors, only a very few still adhere to the ways of the Bayanihan.

 Another problem is the development of the crab mentality, which Filipinos seem to have gotten in the Spanish era.
 This phenomenon shows how Filipinos are like crabs, if you put a group of them in a bucket, they will try to get out by stepping on one another to get up.
 Cooperation and collaboration are gone, and in its place comes the “me first” idealism.
 It’s the thought that to get further in life, one must step or use other people.

 The constant flourish of the crab mentality has brought people problems.
 The thought, for instance, that some people are lower than others and that they can be tread on is a problem.
 Everyone is supposed to be equal in dignity and in value, no matter the class or social strata.
 To work better, people have to learn to be team players.